hypothesis/h/CONTRIBUTING.rst

 Please try hard to keep extraneous commits out of pull requests so that it is easy to see the intent of the patch!

+Please do not merge on feature branches.
+Feature branches should merge into upstream branches, but never contain merge commits in the other direction.
+Consider using '--rebase' when pulling if you must keep a long-running branch up to date.
+It is better to start a new branch and, if applicable, a new pull request when performing this action on branches you have published.

 .. _PEP8: http://www.python.org/dev/peps/pep-0008/
 .. _Google Python Style Guide: https://google-styleguide.googlecode.com/svn/trunk/pyguide.html